AchillesGen/Achilles/README.md

 ```

 If the HepMC3 cmake files are not within the CMake module path, you can add the `-DHepMC3_DIR=/path/to/hepmc3/cmake/files`
 to the above `cmake` command.
+If HepMC3 is not present, Achilles will install HepMC3 for you.
 Additional details and optional dependencies can be found below.

 ### Optional Dependencies